BestTimesToVisit.com Logo

 When is the absolute best time to visit San Sebastián to truly experience its charm without the biggest crowds?

-While summer (July-August) is glorious with warm weather and buzzing beaches, it's also peak season.
-For a fantastic balance of pleasant weather and fewer people, aim for late May to early June or September.
-The light is beautiful, the pintxos bars are lively, and you can actually snag a table without a reservation!
+While summer (July-August) is glorious with warm weather perfect for beach hopping, it's also peak season.
+For a fantastic balance of pleasant weather and fewer people, aim for late May to early June or September to early October.
+You'll still get lovely sunshine, the sea is often warm enough for a dip, and you can enjoy pintxos bars without feeling too squeezed.

-I've heard about pintxos, but how do I navigate the etiquette and find the best ones?
+I've heard about pintxos, but how do I navigate the etiquette like a local?

 How many days do you need in San Sebastián, Spain?